Neo-glitch/flutter_buzzwire/README.md

 # Buzzwire

 The ultimate news app designed for the modern reader.
-Delivering real-time updates, personalized feeds, and breaking news alerts.
+Delivering real-time updates, personalized feeds, and breaking news alerts on your android and ios device.

 ## App Screenshots